jen10web/CarVr/README.md

-\title{CARVR - A Virtual Reality Experiment with Remote Vehicle}
+CARVR - A Virtual Reality Experiment with Remote Vehicle

 //Insert image of final product